jtbennett/create-ts-project/README.md

 **_...plus a lot of interdependent tools..._**

-A typical project involves configuring TypeScript, jest, eslint, prettier, nodemon, Docker, VS Code, a CI process in GitHub Actions or CircleCI or TravisCI or Jenkins, deployments to Heroku or AWS or Azure or Google Cloud, and sometimes publishing to npm.
+A typical project involves configuring TypeScript, jest, eslint, prettier, nodemon, Docker, VS Code, a CI process (e.g., GitHub Actions, CircleCI, TravisCI, Jenkins), deployments to Heroku or AWS or Azure or Google Cloud, and sometimes publishing to npm.

 **_...involves a lot of configuration effort..._**

 Separately, each of those tools is straightforward to use.

 Getting them all working together in harmony takes effort.
-For example, we want Jest to be able to find and run our tests, but we don't want test-related files in our build output that will be deployed.
+For example, we want Jest to be able to find and run our tests, but we don't want test-related files in our build output that will be deployed or published.

-Doing it in a monorepo is more effort.
-For example, yarn workspaces helps save time and disk space by hoisting and sharing dependencies, but how do we deploy an app with just the specific dependencies it needs?
+Doing that in a monorepo is more effort.
+TypeScript, yarn and jest all use different approaches to resolving packages within the repo.

 And keeping them working consistently for all members of a team -- even more effort.
 For example, does that one person whose linter is using different rules keep breaking the build?
 Or do semicolons and whitespace make your diffs more difficult to read?